rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/AppItemWithCascadingImpact.md

 App item type with their cascading impact.

 - appItemTypeToken: System.String
   - Token specifying the type of the item.
-The token should exactly match with the token retrieved from query graphql field response.
+The token should exactly match the token retrieved from query graphql field response.
 - appItemTypeDisplayName: System.String
   - Display name to be used for the item type.
 - count: System.Int32